exasol/virtual-schemas/doc/development/step_by_step_guide_to_writing_your_own_dialect.md

 Add the dialect name (here `ATHENA`) to the list of dialects for which the `JbdcAdapterFactory` is responsible in the method `getSupportedAdapterNames()`;

-Create an empty unit test class for the dialect: `com.exasol.adapter.dialects.athena.AthenaSqlDialectTest` that tests class `AthenaSqlDialectTest`.
+Create an empty unit test class for the dialect: `com.exasol.adapter.dialects.athena.AthenaSqlDialectTest` that tests class `AthenaSqlDialect`.

 Now that you have the skeleton of the dialect adapter, it is time to implement the specifics.